 For some, the message of reduction can be hard to swallow.
 Do not let this be the only nutritional tool in your tool box in managing your high blood pressure.

 Now that you are thinking more about cooking and eating at home, there are certain EAT MORE nutrients that make it fun and enjoyable to manage your health.
 These nutrients are potassium and magnesium.

 Add Potassium Rich Foods To Your Diet

 Savvy label readers may already be aware that daily values for potassium will be listed on the new food label.
 Why?
 Because science recognizes the role that potassium plays in helping to manage blood pressure.

 It is a good day for nutritionists when our conversation with our patients are centered around eat more, as opposed to eat less.
-Here are some of my favorite potassium rich foods and some great ideas about how to get them to your table.
+Here are some of my favorite potassium rich foods and some great ideas about how to

 - Coconut Water – Sip over ice or use as the liquid base in a smoothie.

 - Beets – Enjoy these roasted or shredded raw on a salad.